 After that, my husband and I weren’t sure if we should let him keep the account.
 But then two things happened that made the decision for us.
 First, I read this article by Rebecca Levey on Mashable that said it was illegal for kids under the age of 13 to have an Instagram account due to the Children’s Online Privacy Protection Act (COPPA).
 Say what?
 I admit to being completely clueless about this because it was the first time our child had even ventured into social networking and so many of his classmates have accounts.
 For that oversight I feel a little foolish.

 I admit it crossed my mind to just upload my own ID and let him keep his account, but I didn’t.
 Rules are rules and it’s a good thing for him to learn.
 (And it saved me from having to be the meanie who keeps taking his iTouch away. ) His Instagram account is now inactive and he knows he has to wait the two years until he’s a more mature 13 to try it again.

 As for me, from now on I’ll know to do my due diligence whenever my kids want to start using any social networking app.
-I’ll also utilize some of the tools the website GetNetWise.org has for parents as well as their online use contract for kids to sign.
-Sure, a contract may seem a little silly, but that plus a social media discussion will reinforce to the kids the seriousness of the situation.
+I’ll also utilize some of the tools the website NetSmartz has for parents as well as their online safety pledges for kids.
+Sure, a pledge may seem a little silly, but that plus a social media discussion will reinforce to the kids the seriousness of the situation.
 I’m also going to insist they tell me their passwords (we already keep the iTunes password secret from them so they have to ask us before they download anything on their iTouches) so I can periodically check what they’re doing.
 Our Instagram experience was definitely a good lesson on both the good and bad I can expect in the coming years when my kids are online.